Possibilistic simulation of quantum circuits by classical circuits: Acknowledgements

 \section{Acknowledgements}

-I'm indebted to Luke Schaeffer for finding a critical error in my $O(\log t)$ total depth costing of Stage 3 of Construction~B in v1 of this paper (cf.~footnote~[29]), sharing an early draft of Ref.~\cite{schaeffer_ac0}, and useful discussions.
-I thank Matt Coudron, David Gosset, Tongyang Li, Carl Miller and Aarthi Sundaram for useful discussions.
+I thank Luke Schaeffer for finding a critical error in my costing the total depth of Stage 3 of the construction in v1 as $O(\log t)$ (cf.~footnote~[29]), sharing an early draft of Ref.~\cite{schaeffer_ac0}, and useful discussions.
+I thank Matt Coudron, David Gosset, Tongyang Li, Carl Miller, and Aarthi Sundaram for useful discussions.
+I also thank anonymous reviewers for their helpful comments, suggestions, and corrections.